A NOVEL MECHANISM TO MODULATE THE ENDOCANNABINOID SYSTEM

 The competitive, non-covalent and reversible mechanism of action of SERIs exerts pro-homeostatic effects on the endocannabinoid system and limits the risk of an excessive, prolonged and ubiquitous accumulation of endocannabinoids.

 The endocannabinoid system is a key neuromodulator system in the CNS and it is involved in regulating neurotransmitter release of major neuronal circuits.
 Modulation of the endocannabinoid system can enable restoration of normal functioning of the brain by rebalancing dysregulated neurotransmission in CNS disorders.

 SERIs’ mechanism of action can translate into a better safety profile for short and long term use and an improved therapeutic control of the symptoms associated to anxiety, mood and stress-related disorders.

-SERIs represent a novel therapeutic approach to treat CNS disorders characterized by endocannabinoid deficiency through a fine-tuned modulation of the endocannabinoid system.
+SERIs represent a novel therapeutic approach to treat CNS disorders characterized by altered functioning of the endocannabinoid system and endocannabinoid deficiency through a fine-tuned, pro-homeostatic modulation of this system.